Researchers uncover the origin of atmospheric particles

 Clouds in the atmosphere consist of tiny droplets, which form when water condenses around small particles in the atmosphere called 'aerosols'.
 Understanding how aerosols are formed is therefore vital for understanding cloud formation – a process that has, until now, been an uncertain quantity in climate models, introducing problems for climate change projections.

-For over 30 years, scientists have been able to build computer simulations of atmospheric gases based on measurements of made in a laboratory.
+For over 30 years, scientists have been able to build computer simulations of atmospheric gases based on measurements of chemical reaction rates made in a laboratory.
 This capability has been essential to our current understanding of the atmosphere, including the destruction of the ozone layer.

 Until now, the same level of understanding has not been possible for aerosol particles in the atmosphere because of the enormous challenges involved in reliably measuring particle formation in a laboratory.

-Professor Carslaw concludes: "These new results will give us much more confidence in how particles and clouds are handled in global ."
+Professor Carslaw concludes: "These new results will give us much more confidence in how particles and clouds are handled in global climate models."

 More information: E. M. Dunne et al. Global atmospheric particle formation from CERN CLOUD measurements, Science (2016).
 DOI: 10.1126/science.aaf2649